QuickLAP: Quick Language-Action Preference Learning for Semi-Autonomous Agents: Simulated Experiments

-\textbf{Independent Variables.} We compare four approaches: 1) \textbf{Physical-Only (Physical-HRI or pHRI):} baseline that uses the physical correction to update $\hat{\theta}$ via Eq.~\eqref{eq:physical_only_update_map}, without any language input or attention mechanism.
-We expect it to incorrectly update the reward for features that the human did not intend.
-2) \textbf{Masked Physical Update (Masked pHRI):} ablation of our method that incorporates the attention mask $r$ derived from language (via $\mathrm{LM}_\mathrm{att}$) into the conditional prior~\eqref{eq:conditional_prior_overall}, effectively gating which features are updated based on the physical correction $\Delta\Phi$.
+\textbf{Independent Variables.} We compare four approaches: 1) \textbf{Physical-Only (pHRI):} baseline that uses the physical correction to update $\hat{\theta}$ via Eq.~\eqref{eq:physical_only_update_map}, without any language input.
+We hypothesize that it incorrectly updates the weights for features that the human did not intend to correct.
+2) \textbf{QuickLAP (Full Model):} Our proposed method, which uses both the attention mask $r$ in the conditional prior \emph{and} the language-derived shift $\mu$ and confidence $m$ in the language likelihood ~\eqref{eq:quicklap-MAP}.
+We additionally compare against two ablations of QuickLAP.
+3) \textbf{Masked Physical Update (Masked pHRI):} ablation of our method that incorporates the attention mask $r$ derived from language (via $\mathrm{LM}_\mathrm{att}$) into the conditional prior~\eqref{eq:conditional_prior_overall}, effectively gating which features are updated based on the physical correction $\Delta\Phi$.
 However, it does \emph{not} use the language-derived shift $\mu$ or confidence $m$ from $\mathrm{LM}_\mathrm{pref}$; the update relies solely on $\Delta\Phi$ for the attended features.
-This baseline helps identify the benefit of the attention mechanism alone in improving the directional accuracy.
-3) \textbf{QuickLAP (Full Model):} Our proposed method, which uses both the attention mask $r$ in the conditional prior \emph{and} the language-derived shift $\mu$ and confidence $m$ in the language likelihood ~\eqref{eq:quicklap-MAP}.
-Across all three approaches, weights are initialized equally.
+This ablation helps identify the benefit of the attention mechanism alone.
 4) \textbf{QuickLAP Language Only:} ablation of our method that isolates the effect of language input on the update function by removing the physical component from the proposed MAP update (but the LLM framework still gets access to the feature difference induced by the physical correction).
-This ablation is meant to test if just having the context about the person's physical input is enough for an LLM to reasonably provide the full MAP update on its own.
+This ablation is meant to test if just having the context about the person's physical input is enough for an LLM to reasonably estimate the full weight update.

+During system development, we examined a ``No-Context'' baseline, where the LLM received the language utterance without any physical information.
+This baseline showed a drop in performance, detailed in Appendix N, because, without physical grounding, the model's semantic interpretations are not anchored to the actual feature changes occurring in the environment.
+Consequently, simulated utterances remained ambiguous or misaligned with the robot's state.
+To ensure consistent grounding, the language input in all our primary experiments is always accompanied by concurrent physical feedback.
+While QuickLAP is designed for this joint interpretation, we leave the exploration of entirely decoupled, language-only interventions for future work.